 - When they are not normally scheduled to work the day of the public holiday:

-- Part-time variable pay staff are entitled to 1/5th of their normal weekly pay, subject to a maximum of a normal days pay calculated over a period of 13 weeks ending immediately before the public holiday, OR the 13 weeks before the last worked day.
+- Part-time variable pay staff are entitled to 1/5th of their normal weekly pay even if they do not normally work on that particular day.
+The amount of pay due is subject to a maximum of a normal days pay calculated over a period of 13 weeks ending immediately before the public holiday, OR the 13 weeks before the last worked day.

 Regular or normal weekly pay includes regular bonuses, allowances etc but excludes overtime.

 These rules cover most scenarios.
 There is further information available at Citizens Advice.
 Other topics covered are: